-Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no troubles getting from Cancun Airport to Tulum.
+Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no trouble getting from Cancun Airport to Tulum.

 For the absolute cheapest way to get from Cancun Airport and Tulum, opt for the ADO bus.
-This is the main bus network operator in Mexico, and it’s well known for its good quality and service to match.
-The ADO buses in the Yucatan Peninsula are no different.
-These connect all the main towns with well-maintained, air conditioned buses, and are necessarily well loved by tourists and backpackers alike.
+This is the main bus network operator in Mexico, and it’s well known for its high level of service.

-If you want to take the bus from Cancun Airport to Tulum, then actually ADO is your only option – it’s the only bus network that runs to or from the airport.
+If you want to take the bus from Cancun Airport to Tulum, ADO is actually your only option – it’s the only bus network that runs to or from the airport.

-Thankfully, there are multiple departures leaving the airport around the clock, meaning you can find a bus that will take you to Tulum no matter what time you arrive at the airport.
-However, the bus timetables do vary depending on which terminal you arrive at, so it is definitely worth doing some research on that before you touchdown.
+There are 7 departures leaving the airport to travel to Tulum, meaning you can find a bus that will take you there pretty much no matter what time you land.
+The bus timetables vary depending on which terminal you arrive at, so it’s worth doing some research on that before you touchdown.

 Tickets for the ADO bus can be purchased at one of the dedicated ADO bus counters in the airport.
 You will see them among the other collection of counters as you come through arrivals, near other transfer options like car rentals and tour companies.